csuntechlab/docker-cgi/README.md

   * An Apache handler has been develop that, when trigger, will build, create, and start a docker container, and excute an encompassed CGI program.
   * The script that drives the handler also provides the user with a number of directors to control the process (mostly for debugging purposes)
   * A set of examples provided via the [docker-cgi.examples project](https://github.com/csuntechlab/docker-cgi.examples)
+  * A website that contains the docker-cgi.examples: https://www.sandbox.csun.edu/~steve/docker-cgi

 ## PURPOSE:
   * To allow a developer to select their entire programming stack, independent of the main OS.